airbnb/okreplay/src/docs/index.md

 Tape files are stored as _YAML_ so that they should be reasonably easy to edit by hand.
 HTTP request and response bodies are stored as text for most common textual MIME types.
 Binary data for things like images is also stored but is not practical to edit by hand.
 In some cases where the text contains non-printable characters then text data will be stored as binary.

 ## Proxy compatibility

+If you're using the Betamax proxy there are some compatibility issues you should be aware of:

 ### Java 6